Ebazhanov/linkedin-skill-assessments-quizzes/nosql/nosql-quiz.md

  - [x] DynamoDB
  - [ ] Amazon Aurora

 #### Q18.
 You need to create a scalable databse that allows you to share documents across authorized mobile clients in real time.
-What Google NoS#### QL database should you use?
+What Google NoSQL database should you use?
  - [ ] Memorystore
  - [ ] Datastore
  - [x] Firebase